-Notes: 1.
-Removal of bridge structures in na vigable waters are covered under GP8, if the Coast Guard issues a bridge permit.

-- 2. Stream, river, brook or other watercourse crossings are not eligible under GP 2 (See GP 19). - 3.
-Grandfather dates include work performed & structures installed before 1968 & fill placed before 1975. - 4.
-Construction mats of any area necessary to conduct activities do not count towards the impact thresholds and should be removed as soon as work is completed.
+- 1. Removal of bridge structures in navigable waters are covered under GP 8, if the Coast Guard issues a bridge permit. - 2.
+Stream, river, brook or other watercourse crossings are not eligible under GP 2 (GP 19). - 3.
+Grandfather dates include work performed & structures installed before December 18, 1968 & fill placed before October 18, 19724975. - 4.
+Temporary construction mats of any area necessary to conduct activities do not count towards the impact thresholds and should be removed as soon as work is completed.